 The secret sauce of an application that has millions of downloads is a good understanding of user needs, habits and challenges.
 Your online gym product should offer ways for people to change their bad habits and get used to new exercises fast – this includes gamification elements, progress tracking, visualization, motivating reminders and more.

-2) Artificial intelligence
+2) Artificial intelligence in online fitness business

 Artificial intelligence can be harnessed to make more sense of data about people’s workouts, previous sports history, health metrics and more.
 Efficient AI models can give personalized recommendations on workouts and nutrition.
 In fitness, one size doesn’t fit all – everyone needs a personalized approach.